NVIDIAGameWorks/RayTracingDenoiser/README.md

 Supported signal types (modulated irradiance can be used instead of radiance):
 - *RELAX*:
-  - Diffuse radiance or ambient occlusion (AO)
+  - Diffuse radiance
   - Specular radiance
 - *REBLUR*:
-  - Diffuse radiance and / or ambient occlusion (AO)
+  - Diffuse radiance, ambient occlusion (AO) or directional occlusion
-  - Specular radiance and / or specular occlusion (SO)
+  - Specular radiance, specular occlusion (SO)
 - *SIGMA*:
   - Shadows from an infinite light source (sun, moon)
   - Shadows from a local light source (omni, spot)